-And as if things weren’t already bad enough, the stress seems to be taking a toll on your body.
-You’re having trouble sleeping or taking a deep breath, your stomach hurts sometimes, and you feel as tense as an arrow pulled back on its bow.
+As if things weren’t already bad enough, the stress seems to be taking a toll on your body.
+You’re having trouble sleeping or taking deep breaths, your stomach hurts sometimes, and you feel as tense as an arrow pulled back on its bow.
 Suddenly, out of nowhere, you feel the scariest symptom of all.

 Chest pain.
 Like an elephant is sitting on your chest, crushing it.
 The pain is so severe that it takes your breath away.